 A rather grim arcade raid tale to share with you this week.

-With a population in the hundreds, Idaho City is a small town that sits north west of Boise, in the state of Idaho.
-Like many smaller towns across America, it couldn’t escape the influx of classic arcade machines during the Golden Age of arcade gaming.
+With a population in the hundreds, Idaho City is a small town that sits north west of Boise, Idaho.
+Like many smaller towns across America, it didn’t escape the influx of classic arcade machines during the Golden Age of arcade gaming.

 As Dave told me, when you’re presented with a scene like this: